georgehara/Arca/README.md

 Registrator-configurators are instantiated once per manager.

 Registrator-configurators don't support dependency injection through their constructors because the dependency injection container is not set up when the registrator-configurators are instantiated by the manager.
-However, in the `Configure` method you can manually instantiate classes from the dependency injection container because the instance provider (`IServiceProvider`) is available at that point.
+However, in the `Configure` method you can manually instantiate classes from the dependency injection container because the instance provider (`IInstanceProvider` / `IServiceProvider`) is available at that point.

 ## MANAGER OPTIONS